vkh12/Momentum/README.md

-# Momentum 🏋️‍♂️
+# Momentum

-Momentum is a lightweight, web-based application that generates personalized weekly gym regimens.
+**Momentum** is a lightweight, web-based application that generates personalized weekly gym regimens.

 Designed to help users stay consistent and motivated, it generates workout plans based on fitness goals, experience levels, and available training days—all using HTML, CSS, and JavaScript.

----

-## Table of Contents
+##### Table of Contents
 - [Overview](#overview)
 - [Features](#features)
 - [Product Requirements](#product-requirements)